NVSL/linux-nova/README.md

 # NOVA: NOn-Volatile memory Accelerated log-structured file system

-NOVA is a log-structured file system designed for byte-addressable non-volatile memories (e.g., NVDIMMs and Intel's soon-to-be-released 3DXpoint DIMMs), developed by the [Non-Volatile Systems Laboratory][NVSL], University of California, San Diego.
+NOVA's goal is to provide a high-performance, full-featured, production-ready file system tailored for byte-addressable non-volatile memories (e.g., NVDIMMs and Intel's soon-to-be-released 3DXpoint DIMMs).

-NOVA's goal is to provide a high-performance, full-featured, production-ready file system tailored for NVDIMMs.
 It combines design elements from many other file systems to provide a combination of high-performance, strong consistency guarantees, and comprehensive data protection.
 NOVA support DAX-style mmap and making DAX performs well is a first-order priority in NOVA's design.
+NOVA was developed by the [Non-Volatile Systems Laboratory][NVSL] in the [Computer Science and Engineering Department][CSE] at the [University of California, San Diego][UCSD].

 NOVA is primarily a log-structured file system, but rather than maintain a single global log for the entire file system, it maintains separate logs for